BridgetteMag/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints all combinations of single digits
+prints single digit numberz of ase 10 starting from 0